intergrav/overdrive/README.md

 ## Mod information

+Most of these config changes were designed for the vanilla game, so if you are playing on things like large modded moons, then you may want to tweak some settings.
+This section will show you what you may want to change.

 - **CullFactory** stops rendering rooms and objects that are not supposed to be visible to the user, which heavily improves the performance inside the factory.
 Other than it's defaults, this mod is configured to:
     - Enabled distance culling.
 In-factory cull distance is set to 60.
 Surface cull distance is set to 200.
         - *Playing on modded moons?
 If they are large, you may want to increase the **surface** cull distance to ~`300`-`400`.
-This will let you see further on moons at the cost of performance.*
+This will let you see further on moons at the cost of performance.
+[Some mods could override this](https://thunderstore.io/c/lethal-company/p/sfDesat/ViewExtension/).*
         - *Inside the factory and notice rooms in the distance disappearing at all?
-You may want to increase the **factory** cull distance to ~`80`-`100` at the cost of performance.*
+You may want to increase the **factory** cull distance to `80` or higher at the cost of performance.
+The higher this value is, the laggier the game might be.*
 - **LC Symphony** speeds up startup by skipping screens, such as the online/local startup screen and terminal boot animation.
 Other than it's defaults, this mod is also configured to:
     - Disable the ping indicator that this mod adds to maintain vanilla parity.
 You can re-enable in config if you want a ping indicator.
 - **HD Lethal Company** adds extra graphics settings.
 This modpack tries to change these settings without affecting the appearance noticeably to most people.
 This mod is configured to:
     - Reduce texture quality since the game's resolution is already very low.
+        - *Are UI elements appearing blurry at all?
+Some UI elements from mods may become blurry due to this setting, and if so, you can set it back to the original value at a cost of performance.*
     - Fog quality is set to very low (not off) as volumetric fog can be very heavy on some systems.
     - Reduces the LODs since the game is usually foggy and so it won't be noticable to most.
-        - *If you have a mod that increases the view distance or removes fog, you may want to set the LODs back to the original value.
-I only have it set low because it's already hard to see far in the vanilla game.*
+        - *If you have a mod that increases the view distance or you remove fog, you may want to set the LODs back to it's original value.
+I only have it set low because it's already hard to see far in the vanilla game.
+For more information about LODs in computer graphics, [look here](https://en.wikipedia.org/wiki/Level_of_detail_(computer_graphics)).*
     - Shadowmap resolution is reduced from `2048` to `256` because the game resolution is already low.
     - Resolution is kept as game default `520p`/`1.000`.

 ## Looking for more speed?

-On a low end device and you're looking to improve the game performance even more, *even if it comes at a cost of the game's appearance?* Here are some things you can try, per mod:
+Are you on a very low end device looking to improve the game performance even more, **even if it affects appearance?** Here are some things you can try, per mod:

 - In **HDLethalCompany**, you can try lowering the graphics more than this modpack does.
     - If you are on a very low end device, you can disable fog which will heavily improve performance.
         - *Keep in mind that this is basically cheating as this allows you to fully see in the distance without issue.
 Only do this if you really need to.*